SynBYSS

 Sponsorships

-For information about sponsorships, contact us at synbyss@jcvi.org.
+For information about sponsorships or exhibiting, contact us at synbyss@jcvi.org.

 The SynBYSS Seminar Series takes place weekly, highlighting the contributions by synthetic biology postdocs and junior faculty.
 Each SynBYSS session features a rising star, paired with a luminary like Jim Collins, Jay Keasling, or Frances Arnold.
 The series was born out of the need to provide a platform for young researchers during the COVID-19 pandemic.
 During this time, most of the limited talk spots were given to senior faculty members, depriving young researchers of the opportunity to share their work in conferences and seminars.